udioz/mc-task/README.md

 ## Scaling
 - What would you change if you needed to track many metrics?
-    * I'd use a message queue to store the results and save to DB in a more controlled pace
+    * The results would be sent to a message queue, then saved to DB at a more controlled rate
-    * If needed I'd add a read replica to the DB so the writer node is read free
+    * If needed I'd add a read replica to the DB so the writer node remains read free

 - What if you needed to sample them more frequently?
     * Same answer as before.
-We get more data we can simply enqueue it and deal with it "later"
+We get more data so we can simply enqueue it and deal with it "later"

 - What if you had many users accessing your dashboard to view metrics?
     * if same requests are recurring I can add a cache layer before the DB; If not it will not add any significant value
     * Add a read replica
-    * Switch to a distributed no-sql DB such as DynamoDB
+    * Considering to switch to a distributed no-sql DB such as DynamoDB

 ## Testing
-- add negative scenarios
+- Add negative scenarios
-- add integration tests
+- Add integration tests
-- add stress tests
+- Add stress tests

 ##  Feature request - real time alerts
 ### <u>The short version</u>